NicoleHitter/battleship_nh/README.md

 ### Gitpod
 After opening the repository in GitHub, you can press on Gitpod button which will take you to Gitpod.
-In Gitpod app is run by pressing `python3 run.py`.
+In Gitpod first termcolor needs to be installed by typing `python3 -m pip install termcolor`, then app is run by pressing `python3 run.py` command on terminal.

 ## Media Credits